makerdao/community/governance/polls/Proposal - Add IRV Ranked Choice Voting to Governance Polls.md

 ## Next Steps

-* If this proposal passes, all future governance polls will allow for ranked choice voting.
+* If this proposal passes, the governance portal development team will begin work on adding support for instant run-off ranked choice voting to the governance portal.
+Once development is completed, any future poll author will have the option to run the poll as ranked choice.

 ---